ryouchinsa/ryouchinsa.github.io/export/README.md

 # Export train/val/test folders
 - Specify the split ratio "80/10/10" so that images are split into train, validation, and test sets.
 - When the shuffle checkbox is ON, images are randomly shuffled everytime you export.
 - You can export train/val/test folders and the yaml file at once in the YOLO format.
-This exported folder can be uploaded to Roboflow directly.

 # Export train/val/test.txt files
 - Specify the split ratio "80/10/10" so that images are split into train, validation, and test sets.